reichlab/docs.zoltardata/docs/ForecastQueryFormat.md

 Zoltar supports a simple filtering feature that allows users to limit what data is downloaded.

-To filter a project's forecast data, we support the following five types of filters.
+To filter a project's forecast data, we support the following six types of filters.
 They are passed behind the scenes to the server as JSON.

 Logically, the filters are treated as a list of "ANDs of ORs": Each of the five filter types are lists that are considered individually as ORs.
 For example, a list of models means get data from *any* of them.
 The filters are combined by ANDs, meaning only data that matches *all* filters.
 (See the below example.)
 The types of filters are: